abdelhadi-azouni/concisefix/README.md

 Live demo: https://www.concisefix.co/findfix

-If you find this repo useful or cool, please give us a star ⭐️  :D
+If you find this repo useful or cool, please give it a star ⭐️  :D

 # Get started
 1. Clone this repo